Français

 read bio

-He has been an APTS member since integrated centres were established and youth centres became part of them.
+He became an APTS member when integrated centres were established and youth centres became part of them.
 He joined his APTS local executive in the Gaspé, acting as treasurer, and then became a member of the Monitoring Committee before being elected treasurer on the provincial executive committee in February 2021.
+He was reelected to this position at the APTS Convention in November 2023.

 Who are the members of the provincial council?

-Our provincial council is made up of members of the provincial executive: Robert Comeau, interim president, Emmanuel Breton, 1st vice-president, Véronic Lapalme, 2nd vice-president, Benoit Audet, 3rd vice-president, Émilie Charbonneau, 4th vice-president, Josée Fréchette, 5th vice-president, Sébastien Pitre, treasurer, Fabienne Chabot, secretary, and provincial representatives from the various regions served by our members.
+Our provincial council is made up of members of the provincial executive: Robert Comeau, president, Josée Fréchette, 1st vice-president, Émilie Charbonneau, vice-president, Sandra Etienne, vice-president, Joël Bélanger, vice-president, Pascale Leclair-Gingras, vice-president, Caroline Marquis, secretary, Sébastien Pitre, treasurer, and provincial representatives from the various regions served by our members.

 For province-wide contract talks, these members of the Provincial Council and the national and local bargaining coordinators form a national bargaining committee.